philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 ## Introducing Private Parts

 The private parts module provides a simple and intuitive way to achieve property encapsulation in JavaScript.
-It builds on the common convention to use an underscore to represent something private, and it require only one line of setup.
+It builds on the common convention to use an underscore to represent something private, and it requires only one line of setup code.

 Private parts has only a single method to learn called `scope()`.
 When you invoke it, it returns a function that acts like a key.
 It allows you to access the private properties of any object, so any code that has access to the key can access the private properties of an object, and any code that doesn't have access can do nothing.